October 26-28, 2024: Canadian Coast-to-Coast-to-Coast Weather Forecast - NetNewsLedger

 Quebec City, Quebec

-October 26: Quebec City starts the day with partly cloudy skies, a temperature of 5°C, and a barometric pressure of 1010 hPa.
-Winds are light from the northwest at 10 km/h.
-Sunrise is at 7:21 AM, and sunset is at 5:40 PM.
+October 26: Quebec City has partly cloudy skies, with a temperature of 5°C and a barometric pressure of 1010 hPa.
+Winds are from the northwest at 10 km/h.
+Sunrise is at 7:22 AM, and sunset is at 5:41 PM.

-October 27-28: Sunday will be cloudy with a chance of evening showers, while Monday will bring clearer skies with highs around 10°C.
+October 27-28: Clouds increase on Sunday with a chance of light rain in the afternoon, while Monday will be clearer with a high of 9°C.

-Wardrobe Suggestion: A warm jacket and scarf will be ideal for the cool, cloudy weather.
+Wardrobe Suggestion: A warm jacket and scarf are perfect for the chilly mornings and evenings.

-Weather Trivia: In October 1998, Quebec City experienced unusually warm weather, with temperatures climbing as high as 23°C.
+Weather Trivia: Quebec City has seen October temperatures vary widely, with record highs as warm as 23°C in 1990.

 Montreal, Quebec

-October 26: Montreal sees cloudy skies with occasional drizzle this morning, and temperatures are around 8°C. Winds are light at 20 km/h from the west, with barometric pressure at 1008 hPa.
-Sunrise is at 7:23 AM, and sunset is at 5:44 PM.
+October 26: Montreal is waking up to cloudy skies and occasional drizzle, with a temperature of 8°C. Winds are light at 15 km/h from the west, with a barometric pressure of 1008 hPa.
+Sunrise is at 7:24 AM, and sunset is at 5:45 PM.

-October 27-28: Rain will continue intermittently through Sunday, with highs of 11°C. By Monday, conditions will improve with clearer skies and highs near 12°C.
+October 27-28: Light rain is expected on Saturday evening, with clearer skies by Sunday afternoon.
+Highs will reach 12°C by Monday.

-Wardrobe Suggestion: A raincoat and warm sweater will keep you comfortable in the cool, damp air.
+Wardrobe Suggestion: A medium-weight coat and waterproof shoes are ideal for the weekend’s varying weather.

-Weather Trivia: Montreal recorded its highest October temperature in 1947, hitting 26°C.
+Weather Trivia: Montreal recorded its coldest October in 1971, with lows plummeting to -3°C.

 Ontario Weather